Become a Museum Docent

 What does a docent do?

 Docents engage visitors of all ages and backgrounds in an active exploration of art, history, and archaeology.
 They are the museum’s public representatives.
-In addition to facilitating the visitor’s experience, docents are responsible for staffing the docent’s desk, monitoring museum equipment and displays, maintaining the docent log, managing audio tour iPods, and encouraging visitor feedback through visitor survey forms.
+In addition to facilitating the visitor’s experience, docents are responsible for staffing the docent’s desk, monitoring museum equipment and displays, maintaining the docent log, and encouraging visitor feedback through visitor survey online form.
 Experienced docents may be asked to give guided tours.

 What is expected of a docent?